-Pro tip: Use a cold calling tool to organize your 60 cold calls in a day efficiently.
+Pro tip: Use a cold calling software to organize your 60 cold calls in a day efficiently.
 The tool will help you in scheduling your daily calls, measure call metrics, and prioritize calls based on the extent of the prospect’s engagement.
 What’s more, you can also automate tasks like scheduling appointments, follow-ups, call recording, note-taking, and sending text/email messages to leads following the call, which would be highly time-consuming without cold-calling software.

 4. How long does it take to make 100 cold calls?

 So, it’s better to place calls to a small number of highly qualified prospects (around 30 or 40 prospects), in which case you can block 1 hour in the morning and 1 hour in the evening to call them twice.
-This is not only a viable option as opposed to making 100 cold calls, but also has a higher chance of booking meetings.
+This is not only a viable option as opposed to making 100 cold calls, but it also has a higher chance of booking meetings.

 1. Asking “How have you been?” during the cold call increases the success rate by 6.6x